Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > 05:18
 > :   "But at least it's not a fire" (`D1`)

 This is the first time that the team can be observed to identify a problem with the way they handle inbox items.
-So far, standard procedure has been to differentiate between fire and wishlist items.
+The standard procedure options apparent to the team are handling the new work item as either wishlist or fire.
 Here, they come across a work item that does not fit their conception of either.
-The item is simultaneously less urgent than a fire yet more important than a wishlist item, which allows a latent primary contradiction to be surfaced.
+The item appears to the team as simultaneously less urgent than a fire yet more important than a wishlist item.
+The team would not like to apply the standard procedures in place - either of them would be "a funny thing" to be doing.
+Taking note of this allows a latent primary contradiction to be surfaced.
+However, no attempt at transformation follows: the resolution is simply inaction, and the item is left in the inbox for later.

 #### Daily 14, `OUTBOX`